 Tony Foley is a poet, essayist, storyteller, sculptor, 2-D designer, collage artist, and video maker from Honolulu, HI and Oak Park, IL.
 Tony attended Knox College in Galesburg, IL, where he earned his BA in Creative Writing and worked on both Catch and Cellar Door magazines.
 His work takes influence from thinkers like Carl Sandburg, D.A.
 Powell, Garrett Hongo, Pablo Neruda, and Allan Kaprow.
-His research interests include the effects of history upon the present, the social and economic role of the artist, creativity studies, storytelling, and the position of the periodical in contemporary life.
-Callosum is his first, large-scale crusade for the advocacy of young artists.
+He was interviewed recently about his work with Callosum for The Review Review.

 Max DeGenova is a filmmaker, photographer, actor, musician, and Chicago native.
 He graduated with a BA in Cinema Arts + Sciences and a minor in Stage Acting from Columbia College Chicago in 2016.
 He has written and directed numerous narrative films as well as music videos and experimental films.
-His influences include Michel Gondry, Woody Allen, Spike Jonze, Jean-Luc Godard, Charlie Kaufman, Franz Kafka, and Vladimir Nabokov.
-He believes in honesty at all levels of the creative process and that art, above all else, is an expression of truth.
-Even if the subject matter is unattractive, if it is truthful it might show people that they are not alone in their struggles, fears, and insecurities throughout life.
+His influences include Michel Gondry, Woody Allen, Spike Jonze, Jean-Luc Godard, Charlie Kaufman, Franz Kafka.
+He believes in honesty in the creative process, that art is an expression of truth.

 Caleb Awe is a poet, playwright, screenwriter, and an actor raised in Oak Park, IL.
 Caleb earned his BA from Knox College in both Creative Writing and Theater.
 Caleb's approach has been deeply influenced by artists such as Charlie Kaufman, Tim Burton, Carl Phillips, Harold Pinter, and Sarah Kane.
 His work is concerned with issues of group identity, animation and visual aesthetics, the moon, and what the word "alone" means.
 Caleb hopes to offer a voice to those people who have been dismissed as too young or inexperienced and a chance for them and their work to be taken seriously.

 Andrew Marr is a fiction writer, essayist, musician, and philosophy dabbler from Wheaton, IL.
 Andrew studied philosophy and English at Knox College in Galesburg, IL.
-He worked on Catch, Cellar Door, The Common Room, and The Knox Student, in addition to co-founding and running Philosophy Club.
-His favorite thinkers include Toni Morrison, Don DeLillo, Cormac McCarthy, Friedrich Nietzsche, and Ludwig Wittgenstein.
-Some of his philosophical interests include philosophy of philosophy, history and philosophy of the life sciences in the 19th and 20th centuries, and philosophy of humor.
-He is currently working on a paper on George Berkeley’s philosophical methodology, several short stories, and a radio drama in collaboration with Tony Foley.
+He worked on Catch, Cellar Door, The Common Room, and The Knox Student.
+His influences include Toni Morrison, Don DeLillo, Cormac McCarthy, Friedrich Nietzsche, and Ludwig Wittgenstein.
+His interests include philosophy of philosophy, history and philosophy of the life sciences in the 19th and 20th centuries, and philosophy of humor.